GoodMorningA1i/GoodMorningA1i/README.md

 ## Hello World 👋

-Welcome to my little bubble 🫧 on GitHub, where I'll be sharing all sorts of projects that I am pursuing.
+Welcome to my little bubble 🫧 on GitHub, where I'll be sharing all sorts of projects.

 My name is Ali and I am an iOS Developer at RBC, Royal Bank of Canada.\
 I am also a computer science graduate from the University of Toronto.